osplanning-data-standards/GTFS-PLUS/files/drive_access_points_ft.md

 ----------			| -------------
 `name`				| String name of the lot.
 `drop_off`			| Boolean, if not specified assumed to be true to indicated that drop-off/pick-ups are allowed.
 `capacity`			| Integer.
 Represents number of parking spaces at park and ride.
-If not specified, assumed to be zero.
+If not specified, assumed to be zero and no parking is allowed.
 `hourly_cost`		| Hourly cost to park in the unit specified by `currency_type` variable in [`fare_attributes_ft.txt`](/files/fare_attributes_ft.md)
 `max_cost`			| Maximum daily cost to park  in the unit specified by `currency_type` variable in [`fare_attributes_ft.txt`](/files/fare_attributes_ft.md)
 `type`				| String, with possible values of: